Michael Harris II Preview, Player Props: Braves vs. Nationals

 Michael Harris II At The Plate

-- Among qualified batters in MLB play, he ranks 11th in batting average, 65th in on-base percentage, and 35th in slugging.
+- Among the qualified hitters in baseball, he ranks 11th in batting average, 62nd in on-base percentage, and 35th in slugging.

-- Harris II has picked up a hit in 94 of 136 games this season, with multiple hits 33 times.
+- Harris II is batting .300 during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.